NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson03_fastqc_sbatch.md

 $ ls -lh ../results/fastqc/
 ```

-There should also be one standard error (`.err`) and one standard out (`.out`) files from the job listed in `/rnaseq/scripts`.
+There should also be one standard error (`.err`) and one standard out (`.out`) files from the job found in `/rnaseq/scripts`.
+They are named after the job ID.
 You can move these over to your `logs` directory and give them more intuitive names:

 ``` bash
 $ mv *.err ../logs/fastqc.err